KelvinLinBU/KelvinLinBU/README.md

 With experience across multiple industries, I’ve worked on projects involving **data pipelines**, **software development**, **predictive modeling**, and **business analytics**.
 I’ve also held leadership roles where I guided teams through project execution, fostering collaboration and delivering impactful results.

+- **Teaching Assistant for CS411**
+   I serve as a TA for CS411, helping students with projects that include Docker orchestration and backend development, and facilitating their understanding of key software engineering principles.

+- **PTC Onshape - Data Engineering Intern**
+   During my internship at PTC Onshape, I developed a custom **deduplication tool** to manage large datasets effectively.
+I received strong recommendations and mentorship across departments for my contributions.
+I collaborated with multiple teams, ranging from the data warehouse, education, marketing to customer success, while navigating the corporate world during this internship.

 ## 📝 Writing & Media

 I enjoy communicating ideas through writing and have produced various technical articles and blog posts.
-My experience also includes media production, podcast creation, and contributing to news stories.
+You can find my Medium down below.

 ## 📈 Interests & Aspirations